mtlynch/mtlynch.io/content/retrospectives/2023/06/index.md

 One of TinyPilot's major projects this year has been transitioning order fulfillment from our home-rolled solution [to a third-party logistics (3PL) vendor](/retrospectives/2023/05/#getting-over-the-3pl-hump).

-As the sole founder of TinyPilot, I'm mainly constrained by time, so I was eager to shift to a 3PL because it [reduces complexity of what happens within TinyPilot](/retrospectives/2022/10/#packing-and-shipping-customer-orders).
-Because of how much work a 3PL would cut out, I expected to pay around $20 per order to the 3PL vendor, but it ended up being much cheaper.
+As the sole founder of TinyPilot, I'm mainly constrained by time.
+I was eager to shift to a 3PL because it [reduces complexity of what happens within TinyPilot](/retrospectives/2022/10/#packing-and-shipping-customer-orders).
+Given the value, I expected to pay around $20 per order to the 3PL vendor, but it ended up being much cheaper.

-Here's the cost breakdown from the first month of working with the 3PL for all of our orders:
+Here's the cost breakdown from the first full month of working with the 3PL for all of our orders:

 | Charge                                        | Cost                          |
 | --------------------------------------------- | ----------------------------- |